chewxy/skiprope/README.md

 I do not think it to be wise to add it to the core data structure.

-## Why does this not deal with `[]byte` ##

-Strings are hard, man.
-Very hard.
-For more information on strings in Go, read the [excellent blog post by Rob Pike](https://blog.golang.org/strings).
-If you happen to be fortunate enough to be working on areas where only ASCII text is used, then I'd advise you to fork this library and do a search-and-replace of `[]rune` to `[]byte`.

 ## When is `*Rope` going to implement `io.Writer` and `io.Reader`? ##

 The main reason why I didn't do it was mostly because I didn't need it.
 However, I've been asked about this before.
 I personally don't have the bandwidth to do it.